arvinkulagin/pycloser/README.md

 def inform():
 	print('You close programm with Ctrl-C.')

+# Push goodbuy function to stack.
 @defer
 def goodbuy():
 	print('Goodbuy!')

 # Listening SIGINT, SIGTERM and SIGHUP OS signals.
-When it sended, listen() pop deferred functions from stack and call its one after the other.
+# When it sended, listen() pop deferred functions from stack and call its one after the other.
 listen()

 # Main programm loop